rifmj/protofolio/docs/guides/getting-started.md

-# Getting Started
+# Getting Started 🚀

-This guide will help you get started with `protofolio` - a Rust crate for generating AsyncAPI 3.0 specifications from your code.
+Welcome to `protofolio`!
+This guide will help you get started with generating AsyncAPI 3.0 specifications from your Rust code.
+Let's dive in! 💪

-## Installation & Requirements
+## Installation & Requirements 📦

 ### Requirements

-- **Rust**: 1.80 or later
+- 🦀 **Rust**: 1.80 or later
-- **Dependencies**: Your message types must implement:
+- 📚 **Dependencies**: Your message types must implement:
   - `Serialize` and `Deserialize` (from `serde`)
   - `JsonSchema` (from `schemars`)